A Deployment-Friendly Foundational Framework for Efficient Computational Pathology: Methods

+For a new downstream task, centralized model development comprises five steps: (1) partition the training WSIs into tissue patches; (2) extract patch features using LiteFM; (3) train the task-specific ABMIL; (4) train the APS scoring network to approximate the ABMIL attention scores; and (5) select $k_u$ and $k_a$ on the internal validation set using the inference-only procedure described above.
+LiteFM distillation is a one-time procedure and is not repeated for each task.

+For the evaluated tasks, the intended deployment package contains the frozen LiteFM encoder, task-specific ABMIL and APS weights, and the validation-selected patch configuration.
+An end-site user therefore needs only to partition an incoming WSI into tissue patches and execute the packaged inference pipeline, without additional model training or hyperparameter selection.

-\subsection{Computing software and Hardware}
+\subsection{Computing software and hardware}

 In this project, we used Python (v3.10.15) and PyTorch\cite{pytorch}(v.2.5.1, CUDA 11.8) for model training and evaluation.
-Openslide (v3.4.1) and ASlide (\url{https://github.com/MrPeterJin/ASlide}) were utilized to process WSIs.
+OpenSlide (v3.4.1) and ASlide (\url{https://github.com/MrPeterJin/ASlide}) were utilized to process WSIs.
 For the distillation training of LitePath, we utilized three PFMs as teachers, Virchow2, H-Optimus-1, and UNI2.
-The pretrained weights of Virchow2 and H-Optimus-1 are available at Huggingface (\url{https://huggingface.co/paige-ai/Virchow2}, \url{https://huggingface.co/bioptimus/H-optimus-1}).
+The pretrained weights of Virchow2 and H-Optimus-1 are available at Hugging Face (\url{https://huggingface.co/paige-ai/Virchow2}, \url{https://huggingface.co/bioptimus/H-optimus-1}).
 The pretrained weights of UNI2 are available at GitHub (\url{https://github.com/mahmoodlab/UNI}).
 The distillation training was performed on $4 \times 80$ GB NVIDIA H800 GPUs with the distributed data-parallel (DDP) technique.
 The downstream tasks were performed on a single NVIDIA RTX 3090 GPU.
-Additionally, the deployment was performed on NVIDIA Jetson Orin Nano Super, a low-cost edge device with 8 GB unified memory and 25W rated power.
 We used OriginPro (2024), matplotlib (v.3.9.3), and seaborn (v0.13.2) for visualization.